Croquis templates for sketching Fashion Flats! (videos in this post)

 One thing you will especially like is that it comes with a lot of croquis templates that you can choose from.
 Children’s, men’s, plus size, maternity, baby, shoe, bag, etc…..

 How fun is that?
-Then you can add color and pattern.
+Then you can add color and pattern to represent you fashion fabric choices.
 It’s a great way to get creative on the go!